 The Four Elements to Creating a Business you Love

-How would it feel to own a business you actually LOVE to run, as opposed to a business you create around something you love, but then end up surprised to find you don’t enjoy it as much as you thought you would?
+How would it feel to own a business you actually LOVE to run?
+Rather than a business you created around something you love, but then end up surprised to find you don’t enjoy it as much as you thought you would?

-Well, there are 4 essential elements to think about that you also need to enjoy for this to be a reality.
+There are 4 essential elements to think about – and you need to enjoy all of them if you are to genuinely love running your business.

-You see, it’s not enough for you to build a business around a “thing” that you love or love doing – you have to love ALL these other elements of your business as well, or you simply won’t want to do them and your business may end up feeling like a heavy rock you’re pushing up a riverbed!
+Because – surprise! – it’s not enough for you to build a business around the “thing” you do with your clients.
+You actually have to love these other elements too, or you simply won’t want to do them.
+And that business that you started full of passion and enthusiasm soon ends up feeling like pushing treacle up a hill.

-I talk about this as being your “business model”.
+When I talk about this combination of 4 elements I refer to it as your “business model”.

 What is a business model?

-When people talk about business models, usually they’re talking about the delivery model of your business.
-For example, when you’re starting out, you’ll probably be working with people 121 because that’s the easiest way to get clients from a standing start.
+When most business mentors and coaches talk about your business model, they are usually talking about the delivery model of your business.
+For example, when you’re starting out, you’ll probably be working with people 121 because that’s the quickest and easiest way to get clients and get your income flowing from a standing start.

-After a while, you might feel ready to leverage your time to run group online programmes or a membership like my Business from the Heart membership where people pay a recurring monthly subscription.
-In fact, in between 121 and group programmes, you’ve got a whole range of different variations of how you could deliver your work.
+Then after a while, you might feel ready to leverage your time to run group programmes – there are also a whole range of different variations of how you can deliver your work.

-None of them are “better or worse” it’s just about finding the one that works best for you – and your clients.
+None of them are “better or worse” than any other, they all have their challenges and advantages.
+It’s just about finding the one that works best for you – and your clients.

 The 4 key elements